Martchus/cpp-utilities/README.md

   [directory doc](https://github.com/Martchus/cpp-utilities/blob/master/doc/buildvariables.md) and
   in Doxygen version accessible via "Related Pages").
 * The repository [PKGBUILDs](https://github.com/Martchus/PKGBUILDs) contains build scripts for GNU/Linux, Windows and MacOS X in form of Arch Linux packages.
-These scripts can be used example also when building under another platform.
+These scripts can be used as an example also when building under another platform.

 #### Building for Windows
 * Building for Windows with GCC as cross compiler and mingw-w64 can be simplified by using a small